skanga/JarGet/README.md

 This project is authored by Shiraz Kanga.
 It is licensed under Apache 2.0 license.

 ## TODO
-- Add support for parallel downloads (upto some max limit)
-- Add variables (like maven has) which can be used when several related jars need to use the same version
 - Leverage local .m2 repository in the users home dir.
   - If the repository is found, then look for the needed jar in it
   - Use that jar directly if present